 2.1 "Best Efforts Interruptible" shall mean those good faith, reasonable steps or efforts which either party has or both parties have agreed to take in performing obligations.
 Under "Best Efforts Interruptible" contracts, Seller shall have the right to reduce the Daily Contract Quantity to a specified minimum quantity for a specified time period as stated in the contract provided that Seller gives Buyer a minimum of 24 hours prior written notice of its intent to interrupt.
 "Best Efforts Interruptible" provisions in the Base Sales Contract are denoted with a "BEI" (Best Efforts Interruptible).

 2.2 "Business Day" shall mean a period of twenty-four (24) consecutive hours, beginning at 5:01 p.m. (prevailing Eastern Time) on any calendar day and ending at 5:00 p.m. (prevailing Eastern Time) on the following calendar day.
+[Need to Discuss] __

 2.3 "Contract Quantity" shall mean the total volume of Gas, expressed in MMBtu, to be delivered pursuant to a Transaction, as memorialized in a Term Contract.